-On Sept.
-17, more than 100 participants connected in a virtual program to hear the trailblazing research of 16 faculty of all ranks in Boise State’s ASSERT 2020 cohort.
+In September of 2020 more than 100 participants connected in a virtual program to hear the trailblazing research of 16 faculty of all ranks in Boise State’s ASSERT 2020 cohort.
 ASSERT, which stands for Aligning Stakeholders and Structures to Enable Research Transformation, is a cohort faculty development program.
 This program invites faculty from all ranks and across all disciplines to learn together and grow as scholars, leaders, educators and professionals in a community-centric environment.

 In this program-culminating event, faculty from across Boise State shared their research in three-minute pitches to a diverse group of campus and community leaders and stakeholders.
+A full list of the 2020 faculty cohort can be viewed below.

 “This is what it means to be an innovative research university,” said Boise State president Dr. Marlene Tromp.
 “It really takes a community working together to create the kind of innovative environment where ideas are born, and a supportive community to help translate those ideas into action.
 It’s wonderful to live and work in such a thriving community.”